Harshit-Prandiyal/SwiftShop/README.md

 - `https://fakestoreapi.com/products` : Fetches the list of products.
 - `https://fakestoreapi.com/products/id` : Getting product details
 ## Installation
+### Note- firebase url is removed from this repo so add your url
 1. Clone the repository:

 ```shell